Lulu.com: Process

-Authors upload their book as a PDF file to Lulu using their book creation process.
-Material is submitted in digital form for publication.
-Authors can then buy copies of their own book and/or make it available for purchase in the Lulu Bookstore.

-Applying an ISBN and meeting distribution requirements makes books eligible for distribution to online retail outlets such as Amazon.com, Barnes & Noble, and Apple's iBookstore.

 The author of a title receives an 80% royalty for print books and a 90% royalty for eBooks when sold.
-Copyright of works uploaded and distributed via Lulu remains with the author.

 Replay Photos

-In January 2014, Lulu announced that it had acquired Durham (NC)-based sports photography company Replay Photos.
+In January 2014, Lulu announced that it had acquired Durham (NC)–based sports photography company Replay Photos.
 Replay Photos sells licensed images of collegiate and professional sports teams as photographic prints, custom framed photos, photos on canvas, and original wall art.

 Digital Rights Management (DRM)

 Lulu's final phase for their Digital Rights Management (DRM) Retirement project was released July 2, 2013.
 Prior to January 15, 2013, a Lulu author could choose to apply Digital Rights Management (DRM) protection to their PDF or EPUB.

 Lulu Jr.

 In 2014, Lulu launched Lulu Jr., which enables children to become published authors.

 Lulu Jr. products include My Comic Book and IlluStory.